nezda/yawni/README.md

 - Major reduction in memory requirements
   - use of primitives where possible (hidden by API)
   - eliminated unused / unneeded fields
-- Implemented `Morphy` stemming algorithms
+- Implemented `Morphy` stemming / lemmatization algorithms
 - Completely rewritten GUI browser in Java Swing featuring
   - incremental find
   - no limits on search (Never see "Search too large.
 Narrow search and try again..." again!)